bungeemonkee/Configgy/Documentation/Pipeline/5-Coerce.md

 The default coercer is `Configgy.Coercion.AggregateCoerver`.
 This coercer uses three coercers by default:

-1. One can create instances of `System.Text.RegularExpressions.Regex` (by parsing the string using the regular Regex constructor)
+1. One can create instances of [`System.Text.RegularExpressions.Regex`](https://msdn.microsoft.com/en-us/library/system.text.regularexpressions.regex(v=vs.110).aspx) (by parsing the string using the regular Regex constructor)
-2. One can create instances of `System.Type` (by looking up a type using a raw string value representing the type name)
+2. One can create instances of [`System.Type`](https://msdn.microsoft.com/en-us/library/system.type(v=vs.110).aspx) (by looking up a type using a raw string value representing the type name)
 3. The other can parse all primitive types and nearly every other type built into .NET by using the [`TypeConverter`](https://msdn.microsoft.com/en-us/library/system.componentmodel.typeconverter%28v=vs.110%29.aspx) instances provided by [`TypeDescriptor.GetConverter()`](https://msdn.microsoft.com/en-us/library/w202c8fy%28v=vs.110%29.aspx).
 In order to allow this coercer to successfully parse any custom types you can [implement a custom `TypeDescriptor`](https://msdn.microsoft.com/en-us/library/ms171819.aspx?f=255&MSPPError=-2147217396) for that type.

 ## CSV Properties